paldepind/synceddb/persistence/README.md

 ### persistence.saveChange(change)

-The change recieved can take three different forms as specified by the type property of the change object.
+The change received can take three different forms as specified by the type property of the change object.

-A new change is returned whith a timestamp and in some cases additional properties added by the persistence provider.
+A new change is returned with a timestamp and in some cases additional properties added by the persistence provider.

 #### Create change

-__Aguments__
+__Arguments__
 * `change` (object): The change to save.
 Properties:
   * `type` (string): Has the value `'create'`.
   * `storeName` (string): The store to which the changed record belongs.